douglaslamb/buf/README.md

-Buf is a replacement for your shit short-term memory.
+Buf is a short-term memory aid.

+It is not functioning yet.